syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/export-as-image.md

 Use the Save method of the SKBitmap to save the image to a file.
 Return the image file in the response.

-Here is a sample that shows how to export a Syncfusion PDF Viewer in ASP.NET Core 6.0 using SkiaSharp's SkBitmap:
+Here is a sample that shows how to export as image in ASP.NET Core 6.0 :

 ```cs